lccostajr/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

   Explore edX Programs
   =======================

-  The **Programs** page lists all of your :ref:`programs<About Programs>`.
+  The **Programs** page lists the :ref:`programs<About Programs>` that you have enrolled in.
 You see a program on this page if you are enrolled in any courses that are part of that program.

   On the **Programs** page, you can perform the following actions.